How Long Do AC Units Last?

 Invest in a Smart Thermostat

 According to the Department of Energy, you can save 10% on your electric bill each year by turning your thermostat back 7-10 degrees for at least 8 hours a day.
 Programmable, or Smart, thermostats allow you to keep track of your home’s temperature while you’re away from the house, set heating and cooling schedules that optimize your energy consumption, and provide a convenient way to manage your AC system.
 Smart thermostats reduce unnecessary wear and tear on your system, prolonging its life.

 Air conditioners, like cars and computers, need regular maintenance to ensure they work properly and efficiently.
 Scott’s Heating & Air Conditioning recommends 2 tune-ups per year as part of their planned maintenance package, Scott’s Club.
 Also, be sure to change out your air filters regularly.
 Dirty air filters reduce efficiency and cause strain on your AC unit.

 When you choose to have an Annual Residential Maintenance Agreement with Scott’s Heating & Air Conditioning, you’ll also enjoy:

 - 15% discount on defective parts that are discovered during your routine maintenance or service calls

 - $500 off system replacement and priority scheduling for system installations

-Scott’s Heating & Air Conditioning is a full-service heating and air conditioning company in Central Florida.
-Whether you need repair, maintenance or installation of a new heating or cooling system, we provide efficient, cost-effective and professional service.
+Scott’s Heating & Air Conditioning is a full-service heating and air conditioning company and a Bryant® Factory Authorized Dealer in Central Florida.
+Whether you need repair, maintenance, or installation of a new heating or cooling system, we provide efficient, cost-effective, and professional service.
 When it’s hot, call Scott!Tags: ac unit, Air Conditioning, planned maintenance, smart thermostat